Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

    - A layman's terms answer that simplifies the language and removes bylaw references
 7. Demo interface provides options to compare all three responses

+The system uses different embedding models for different collections:
+- The main by-laws collection uses `voyage-3-large` for highest quality retrieval
+- The questions collection (used for autocomplete) uses `voyage-3-lite` for efficient retrieval of similar questions

 ## Autocomplete Functionality

 The application includes an intelligent autocomplete feature that: